MR

 Financial institutions will file annual information returns with the CRA for every FHSA they administer.
 The CRA uses this information to provide the plans and basic information to Canadians to help them determine how much funds they can contribute to their FHSA each year.
 You must monitor your limits to avoid over-contributions.

-For each withdrawal, you will submit your request to your FHSA issuer and confirms your eligibility.
+For each withdrawal, you will submit your request to your FHSA issuer and confirm your eligibility.
 Your issuer will prepare an information slip stating the amount of the withdrawal when you make any withdrawals.

 While each of them has pros and cons, it is important to consider them carefully to decide which best suits your goals and needs.

-With Home Buyers Plan, you can withdraw up to $35,000 from your RRSP and pay back the funds to your RRSP over 15 years, subject to eligibility and conditions.
+With the Home Buyers Plan, you can withdraw up to $35,000 from your RRSP and pay back the funds to your RRSP over 15 years, subject to eligibility and conditions.
 However, funds withdrawn from your FHSA need not be paid back.

 However, you cannot make an FHSA withdrawal and a withdrawal from your RRSP under the HBP for the same qualifying home purchase.
 You must decide which option suits you best.